 In a previous blog post Using Indexes to Increase Performance in SAS, I demonstrate how to use a SAS index to decrease run time significantly.
 In the post, I draw a small subset from a large data set.
 I force SAS to use the index with the IDXNAME Option.
 Usually, we do not use that option.
 Instead, SAS has to guess whether using it will increase performance or not.
 To do that, SAS uses centiles.
 The concept of centiles is extremely important in the context of SAS indexes.
 This post introduces centiles and shows an example of how to alter their behavior with PROC DATASETS.

 SAS Index Centile Introduction

 The word “centiles” comes from cumulative percentiles.
 A SAS index contains 21 centiles.
 Each centile represents the 0’th, 5’th, 10’th … 100’th percentile.
 Consequently, the first centile corresponds to the minimum value of the index variable(s).
 The second centile indicates that 5% of the data has index values below the centile value.
 Naturally, the last centile holds the maximum value.

 Centiles gives you a nice overview of the distribution of your data.
 Furthermore, it gives you an idea of whether a variable qualifies as a good index variable or not.
-When we draw a subset of a data set with a variable specified in an index, SAS runs an internal algorithm to determine whether to use the binary index search or to process the data sequentially (ie. not use the index).
+When we draw a subset of a data set with a variable specified in an index, SAS runs an internal algorithm to determine whether to use the binary index search or to process the data sequentially.
 SAS uses the centiles to do so.

 When an indexed SAS data set is modified, the centiles should reflect that change.
 However, updating the centiles at every data modification is quite CPU costly.
 Therefore, you should consider how much the index should change before the centiles are updated.
 You can control how often the centiles update with the Updatecentiles Option in the Index Create Statement in PROC DATASETS.

 proc datasets library=work nolist; modify MyData; index delete _all_; index create idx=(first_name last_name) / nomiss updatecentiles=5; run;quit;